0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 This article helps you find the contract you need to interact with, depending on what properties of the blockchain you want to utilize.

-Partisia Blockchain is governed by a group of system smart contracts called governance contracts.
-The governanceeun choi contracts solve different types of tasks.
+Partisia Blockchain is governed by a group of system smart contracts.
+The system contracts solve different types of tasks.
 Below the contracts and plugins are listed under a category and description of their overall responsibilities.
 Each contract has a link for to the contract through the [Partisia Blockchain Browser](https://browser.partisiablockchain.com/).
 There you can see the contract state and